EduardoMSU/Algorithims-3013/Assignments/A03/README.md

 ### Instructions:

--Swap the root node with the last node in the array.
+- If it is a leaf node it can just be deleted and be made null.
--Remove the last node in the array after swapping.
+- If the parent node has one child node the delete the parent node and let the child node replace it.
--
+- If the parent has two child nodes then let either the pre successor or the post successor take it's place.